Nexedi/re6stnet/docs/re6stnet.rst

 ``re6st-conf --server localhost --port 8000``

 It will generate in your local directory (you can change it with the -d option) four files (ca.crt, cert.crt, cert.key, dh2048.pem).
+It is recommanded to put these files in a different directory than the certificates for the registry, although the names shouldn't conflict.

 Now here's the tricky part.
 For your network to work, you need to restart the registry (maybe it will be fixed one day...), this time with more information